chrisallmark/the-spectrum-tosec/README.md

 This will move the game files with supported extensions (tap, tzx, pzx, rom, szx, z80, sna, m3u) into a compatible folder structure under `/THESPECTRUM` directory.
 As The Spectrum only supports up to 256 files per folder the games are split alphabetically (#, A...Z) and numerically (A0...A3).

+[NOTE!]
+In order to increase compatibility this utilty also downloads the original Spectrum ROMs from [FBZX](https://github.com/rastersoft/fbzx) into a `/THESPECTRUM/roms` folder.

 Copy THESPECTRUM folder to a suitable USB, plug in to [The Spectrum](https://www.youtube.com/watch?v=EnfQ13nFJYc) & enjoy!